 We practice risk management in our supply chain through a variety of methods, mainly by auditing our tier 1 suppliers.
 Auditing enables us to evaluate compliance with our company code of conduct as well as our customers’ standards.
-100% of our tier 1 suppliers, which produce either private label or licensed goods, are audited through either our own internal auditors, our customers or a qualified third party auditing firm.
+100% of our tier 1 suppliers, which produce either private label or licensed goods, are audited through either our own internal auditors, our customers’ auditors or a qualified third party auditing firm.
 The majority of our audits are announced or semi-announced.
 With respect to our owned brands, we audit a minimum of 30% of the facilities that run our production and are committed to increasing this annually.
 These suppliers are audited through a combination of internal and 3rd party firms and these audits are generally announced.

 In addition to auditing, we use a variety of industry tools, such as the US State Department’s Trafficking in Persons Report, to help focus our efforts in areas where we believe slavery and human trafficking have the greatest risks.
-These areas can include countries which host and/or employ migrant workers, areas in which entities or governments are not playing a crucial role in preventing slavery and human trafficking, as well as suppliers further removed from our immediate supply chain (Tier 2 and Tier 3).
-Some of these countries include China, Thailand, Cambodia, India, and Vietnam.
+These areas can include countries, which host and/or employ migrant workers, areas in which entities or governments are not playing a crucial role in preventing slavery and human trafficking, as well as suppliers further removed from our immediate supply chain (Tier 2 and Tier 3).
+Some of these countries include China, Thailand, Malaysia, India, and Vietnam.

 At Delta Galil, we have set forth policies to address human trafficking and slavery in our supply chain.
-We have developed our internal code of conduct, aligning with our customers' and Fair Labor Association codes of conduct.
-These codes are issued to all tier 1 suppliers and are typically the basis against which the audits are conducted.
+We have developed our internal code of conduct, aligning with our customers' and the Fair Labor Association codes of conduct.
+These codes are issued to and signed by all tier 1 suppliers and are typically the basis against which the audits are conducted.
 Through acceptance of our business and our code, contracted factories are agreeing to comply with all of the principles outlined in our code.
 These principles address topics such as child labor, forced labor, legal wages, discrimination, and harassment, and prohibit human trafficking and slavery in the supply chain.
 Each manufacturing partner is required to maintain records that are sufficiently detailed to substantiate that all materials it supplies to us are produced in compliance with the anti-slavery and human trafficking laws of the country or countries where they are produced.
 Such records may include: (1) proof of age for every worker; (2) every employee’s payroll records and timesheets; (3) written documentation of terms and conditions of employment; and (4) records of employee grievances and suggestions, along with employer responses.

 To ensure that our contractors and suppliers respect and enforce our company standards, we include a clause in the commercial agreement governing our contractual relationship with suppliers, which stipulates that our suppliers must abide by our anti-slavery and human trafficking standards.
-Thus, as a condition of doing business with us, and as a means of self-certification, the commercial agreement clause requires that the supplier represent that it complies with all applicable laws and regulations, including eradication of forced, indentured, involuntary or compulsory labor in its facilities, and requires its suppliers, including labor brokers and agencies, to do the same.
-In addition, the supplier represent that its supply chain and materials incorporated into its products comply with national and international laws prohibiting slavery and human trafficking; and that the supplier agrees to treat workers with dignity and respect, provide them with a safe work environment, conduct business in compliance with applicable environmental, labor and employment laws, and refrain from corrupt practices and engaging in human rights violations.
+Thus, as a condition of doing business with us, and as a means of self-certification, the commercial agreement clause requires that the supplier represent that it complies with all applicable laws and regulations, including eradication of forced, indentured, involuntary or compulsory labor in its facilities, and requires its suppliers, including labor brokers and agencies, to do the same, and that the supplier represent that its supply chain and materials incorporated into its products comply with national and international laws prohibiting slavery and human trafficking; and that the supplier agree to treat workers with dignity and respect, provide them with a safe work environment, conduct business in compliance with applicable environmental, labor and employment laws, and refrain from corrupt practices and engaging in human rights violations.

-Members of our supply chain staff receive training on all company policies, including our Code of Conduct, practices, and procedures designed to ensure that our supply chain is free of any type of coerced labor, including how to spot warning signs of potential human rights violations.
-We also encourage employees involved in our supply chain to participate in external training programs and seminars on social compliance issues, human trafficking and slavery.
+Members of our supply chain staff receive training on all company policies, including our Code of Conduct, practices, and procedures designed to ensure that our supply chain is free from any type of coerced labor, including how to spot warning signs of potential human rights violations.
+We also encourage employees involved in our supply chain to participate in external training programs and seminars on social compliance issues, human trafficking, and slavery.

 At Delta Galil, we continuously evaluate and conduct analysis of the effectiveness of our human trafficking and slavery eradication efforts.
 We review our Code of Conduct as well as our compliance program on an annual basis to ensure that we are prioritizing our efforts in the areas where we have the greatest leverage and possible impact for change.

-Director, Chief Operating Officer
+Itzhak Weinstock, Director, Chief Operating Office